Margaret Dryburgh: Life as a missionary

 Dryburgh's first posting as a missionary came in 1919, when she was sent to Shantou in China.
 Quite by chance, the mission was supported by her family church of St George's, and she was affectionately "adopted" by the Sunderland congregation as "our missionary."
 It was a critical time in China's history, with a growth in anti-foreign feeling, but Dryburgh managed to learn the Shantou dialect in two years and then started work as a teacher at the Sok Tek Girls' School.

-Dryburgh moved on to Singapore some years later, where she was appointed principal of the Choon Goan School in 1934.
+Dryburgh moved on to Singapore some years later, where she was appointed principal of the Choon Guan School in 1934.
 Such was her dedication to the role that, within a very short time, she raised standards so much that it was officially recognised as a secondary school and received Government aid.
 Dryburgh spent her time outside the classroom helping in the local community.
 A skilled musician, she organised the training of choirs and was a stalwart of the Women's Fellowship.
 Fund-raising concerts and charity events in aid of the school were also arranged by Dryburgh, as well as picnics for local children.
 Former pupils later recalled how she "frequently paid for milk for undernourished pupils" and encouraged the girls to become teachers.